microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 ## Step 3 - Convert Data

-1. Get a new access token from AAD via Postman (`POST AuthorizeGetToken`).
+1. In Postman, get a new access token from AAD with the `POST AuthorizeGetToken` call.
-2. Go back to the `Convert Data - HL7` request and press `Send` to initiate the `$convert-data` operation.
+2. Go to the `Convert Data - HL7` request and press `Send` to initiate the `$convert-data` operation.

-After making the API call, you should receive a JSON FHIR bundle response containing the HL7v2 message converted into FHIR R4.
+After making the `$convert-data` API call, you should receive a JSON FHIR bundle response containing the HL7v2 message converted into FHIR R4.
 The top of the response should be as shown below.

     {
     "resourceType": "Bundle",